ppizarror/pygame-menu/docs/_source/add_widgets.rst

 Add a url link
 --------------

-Adds a clickeable url link.
+Adds a clickable url link.

 **Example:**